Resources

 In addition to using printenv

-to see all defined variables, you can also find lists of variables that usually come default with either the system shell, bash, or globally:
+to see all defined variables, you can also find lists of built-in variables that usually come default with either the system shell, bash, or globally:

 - Bash Internal Variables at a Glance